freenas/freenas-docs/userguide/storage.rst

-By default, %brand% stores encryption keys locally within its system settings so volumes can automatically decrypt when the system start-up, or by authorized users.
+By default, %brand% stores encryption keys locally within its system settings so volumes can automatically decrypt when the system starts or when triggered by an authorized user.

 Encryption keys can also be downloaded.
 This is useful as a safety measure, to allow key backup, decryption on a different system in the